Maffey/steam-achievements-generator/README.md

 # Fake Steam Achievements Generator

 A Python CLI tool that generates fake Steam achievement images.
-This tool allows you to create achievement images that look exactly like real Steam achievements, including the special golden glow effect for rare achievements.
+This tool allows you to create achievement images that look  like real Steam achievements, including the special golden glow effect for rare achievements.

 ## Installation